US government warned of ‘heightened threat’ around midterms – as Paul Pelosi attacked

 When officers arrived on the scene, police said they saw both Mr Pelosi and Mr DePape with their hands on one hammer.
 At that moment, Mr DePape allegedly pulled the hammer away from Mr Pelosi and “violently assaulted” him with it, striking him at least once.

 Mr Pelosi was taken to hospital where he underwent surgery for a skull fracture on Friday.
-He also suffered “serious injuries” to his right arm and hands and is expected to make a full recovery.
+He also suffered “serious injuries” to his right arm and hands but is expected to make a full recovery.

-San Francisco Police Chief William Scott said in a press conference that the attack was “intentional” and “not a random act”.
+San Francisco Police chief William Scott said in a press conference that the attack was “intentional” and “not a random act”.

-While he stopped short of detailing a motive, he referred to Speaker Pelosi’s role as an elected official.
+While he stopped short of detailing a motive, he referred to Ms Pelosi’s role as an elected official.

 “It’s wrong.
 Our elected officials are here to do the business of their cities, their counties, their states and this nation.
 Their families don’t sign up for this to be harmed and it is wrong,” he said.